RalphAS/PseudospectraView.jl/README.md

 To display an eigenmode or pseudo-eigenmode, use the "Select z" button to specify the value, then the appropriate mode button.

-## FIXME: walk-throughs with screenshots needed here
+## TODO: walk-throughs with screenshots needed here

 Most GUI behavior mimics EigTool.
 Much of [the EigTool documentation](http://www.cs.ox.ac.uk/pseudospectra/eigtool/documentation/index.html)